Colvig/CS-PROJECT-POKEDEX/README.md

-# Pokedex for Python 3.9.7
+# Gen 1 Pokedex for Python 3.9.7

 This project requires two files.
 There is a ```pokedex.py``` and a ```pokestats.txt```.
 These both need to be downloaded into the same folder.